 Introduction to the visual arts through lectures, discussions and field trips.

 HIST 1112 US History Since 1865 (3 Credits)

 This course is designed to introduce the student to the major political, social and economic issues facing the United States from 1865 to the present.

 IDS 2202 Catholic and Benedictine Intellectual Traditions (3 Credits)

 The purpose of this course is to examine and practice stewardship of one’s Benedictine identity in the context of 21st Century information and communication technologies.

-This course is designed to explore the possibilities of bridging disciplines, widening perspectives, discovering connections and integrating knowledge on complex issues and moves students toward a holistic application and appreciation of concerns.
+Designed to explore the possibilities of bridging disciplines, widening perspectives, discovering connections, and integrating knowledge on complex issues, this course gives students the tools to develop a holistic application and appreciation of human-centered concerns.

 Topics include real numbers, linear equations, exponent, polynomials, rational expressions, radicals, and quadratic equations.

 A survey of algebra, functions, graphs, and linear equations as applied to problems in economics and business.
 Topics include mathematics of finance, linear, polynomial, exponential, and logarithmic functions.